Jbleezy/BO2-Reimagined/README.md

 * No Pack-a-Punch

 #### Farm
-* Zombies spawn in the Farm zone when in the Barn zone
+* Zombies spawn in the Farm zone when players are in the Barn zone
 * Replaced Galvaknuckles wallbuy with Claymore wallbuy (also added to Grief)

 #### Power Station